e-pear/SSTC/README.md

 VI.
 SSTC_ViewResources - A bunch of xaml views related resources like converters, regex based validators etc. nothing fancy :).

 Additional Folders:

 Lib - contains compiled libraries from aforementioned related repositories.
+Every dll should be put in app main directory.

 Misc - contains csv files with conductor/wire and insulator/attachnent sets default databases.

 Database - contains binary databases which are used by SSTC application.
+Should be put in app main directory.

 What is SSTC?